sdcnku/micropython/docs/library/omv.image.rst

    Not supported on compressed images or bayer images.

-   This method is not available on the OpenMV Cam M4.

 .. method:: image.laplacian(size, [sharpen=False, [mul, [add=0, [threshold=False, [offset=0, [invert=False, [mask=None]]]]]]])

    Convolves the image by a edge detecting laplacian kernel.